vPeteWalker/CSU/files/files2/files2.rst

    - Populate that network share with sample data (used for Files Analytics testing).
    - Test the file blocking feature of files.

 #.
-We will be utilizing the **WinServer-2** VM previously created in the :ref:`vmmanage` section.
+We will be utilizing the **WinServer-2** VM previously created.
 Within Prism, make note of its IP address.

 #.
 Launch the console for **WinServer-2**, and log in as the **Administrator** account.